Top Irish jockeys back UCD engineers use of race footage to crack future helmet design

 Engineers at University College Dublin are trawling through countless hours of archival race footage to digitally re-construct how jockeys fall in a bid to tackle future helmet design.

-The British Horseracing Authority (BHA) has released its digital archive of horse races in Great Britain to researchers with the aim of improving rider safety.
+The British Horseracing Authority (BHA) and the Irish Horseracing Regulatory Board has released their digital archives of horse races in Great Britain and Ireland to researchers with the aim of improving rider safety.

 The researchers are working with the Helmet Bounty Project, which allows riders across equine disciplines diagnosed with concussion following a fall to donate their used helmet for research in return for a voucher to purchase a new helmet.